- What is the Transit System?

 There are three types of Transit:

-- Community Transit: allows for the movement of goods within the customs territory of the Community,
+- Union Transit: allows for the movement of goods within the customs territory of the Union,

 - Common Transit: allows for the movement of goods:

-between the Community, the EFTA Countries (i.e. Iceland, Norway, Switzerland and Liechtenstein) and
+between the Union, the Common Transit Countries (i.e. Iceland, Norway, Switzerland and Liechtenstein, Turkey, the former Yugoslav Republic of Macedonia and the Republic of Serbia) and

-The combined territories of the Community, and the EFTA Countries are known as the Common Transit Area and
+The combined territories of the Union, and the Common Transit Countries are known as the Common Transit Area and

 - TIR: (Transport Internationaux Routiers) allows for the movement of goods internationally over one or more frontiers and where some portion of the journey between the start and end of the TIR operation is conducted by road.